aurule/npc/README.md

 * `location`: The settings file to open.
 Use `user` to open your user settings, or `campaign` to open the current campaign's settings.
 * `--type`: The type of settings to open.
 Leave it off to open the main settings file, or specify `changeling` to open the changeling-specific settings.

+## Make Character Tag Reports

+The `report` command lets you see how many characters there are for each unique value of a tag.
+It can make multiple tables at a time, one for each tag.
+See the wiki page on [Tag Reports](https://github.com/aurule/npc/wiki/Tag-Reports) for more information on how they work.

+Options:

+* `tags`: Name of one or more tags to analyze.
+* `--search`: Only look in these files and directories.
+Defaults to the base characters path.
+* `--ignore`: Ignore these files and directories.
+By default, nothing is ignored.
+* `--format`: Specify the format of the output.
+One of `markdown`, `md`, `json`, `htm`, or `html`.
+Defaults to the value configured for `report_format` in settings.
+* `--outfile`: Path where the output should go.
+If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.

 # Gotchas